Jump to recipe →

 • Beef stock

-• Egg noodles – Cook and serve alongside the meatballs.
+• Egg noodles – Cook and serve alongside the meatballs to soak up all the sauce.

 • Kosher salt & black pepper – Season to taste.